home / writing

 }

 In general, the goal isn’t to memorize every flag and option.
-The goal is to configure your environment once2, correctly, so that the most efficient way to do something is also the most natural way.
+The goal is to configure my environment once2, correctly, so that the most efficient way to do something is also the most natural way.

 Essential Command Line Tools

 The Unix philosophy got a lot of things right: small programs that do one thing well, and do it really well.
-The core utilities—grep, sed, awk, find—have been around for decades because they work.
-But here’s the thing: we can do better.
+The core utilities (grep, sed, awk, find) have been around for decades because they work.
+I learned the classics first and I’m glad I did.
+Understanding that grep is for searching text, find is for locating files, and pipes (|) chain commands together forms the backbone of command line productivity:

 find . -name "*.js" | grep -v node_modules | head -10